 The major transportation logistics companies like Amazon, UPS, FedEx, Swift, Old Dominion Freight, and J.B.
 Hunt all claim that safety is a top priority.
 This is, in part, because they know that accidents can cost millions.
 They also have systems in place to shield their liability and get you to accept as little as possible for your injuries.

-In your free consultation, a lawyer at Sweeney Merrigan Law, LLP will review your case, and give you an experienced-based opinion of how much your claim may be worth.
+In your free consultation, a Boston truck accident lawyer at Sweeney Merrigan Law, LLP will review your case, and give you an experienced-based opinion of how much your claim may be worth.

 Depending on what caused the accident, numerous parties may be responsible.
 You may be entitled to economic damages and non-economic damages for your accident claim.